DulminiGuruge/can_weather_data/README.md

 # Canada Weather Data Package

-A Python package to retrieve weather data from climate.weather.gc.ca.
+**can_weather_data** is a Python library that allows you to retrieve weather data from climate.weather.gc.ca.
+This package provides functions to extract historical weather data for a given location and time period.
+It uses the **env_canada** library to access historical weather data from Environment and Climate Change Canada.

 ### Installation